Increasing Awareness of Mental Health & Wellbeing

 WE ARE HERE TO HELP YOU

-If you have implemented a successful mental health and wellbeing programme within your business or organisation, we would love to hear your story as it could well be an award-worthy project.
-With extensive experience at getting recognition for our clients – in all sectors – we are well-placed to look after your awards needs.
+If you have implemented a successful mental health and wellbeing programme within your business or organisation, we would love to hear your story, as it could well be an award-worthy project.
+With extensive experience of getting recognition for our clients – in all sectors – we are well-placed to look after your awards needs.
 If you would like to find out more and get in touch with us, simply click here.

 DISCOVER MORE

-We are all in this together and it’s vital that we can look after our peers – whatever they might be going through.
+We are all in this together, and it’s vital that we can look after our peers – whatever they might be going through.

 For more mental health information and access to a wealth of resources, head over to the Mental Health Foundation website.